cloudgraphdev/cli/README.md

 - 🚫 unable to store data in Dgraph - This error in the scan report appears when CG tries to insert some cloud provider data into the graph DB and it fails.
 Any services with this error will be unable to be queried in the GraphQL query tool.
 This usually happens when CG is unable to grab required data (such as an arn) for a resource due to an error when calling the provider SDK, commonly due to a lack of authorization.

 - Provider {name}@${version} requires cli version {version} but cli version is ${version} - This warning means you have incompatible versions of CG and the provider you are trying to use.
-Try updating CG `npm install -g @cloudgraphdev/cli` and the provider module `cg provider update` so both are at the latest version.
+Try updating CG `npm install -g @cloudgraphdev/cli` and the provider module `cg update provider` so both are at the latest version.
 You can also check the proivder's `pacakge.json` to see what versions of CG support it.

 - Manager failed to install plugin for {provider} - This error occurs when CG's plugin manager can not find the provider module you want to use.
 The manager searches the public NPM registry for the provider module.
 For offically supported providers, just pass the provider name `CG init aws`.
 For community supported providers, you must pass the namespace as well `CG init @{providerNamespace}/{provider}`